 This self-study guide brings all of the consumer information requirements together in one place, including required disclosures of institutional information, financial assistance information, campus and fire safety, completion and transfer-out rates, and athletics.
 Quick quizzes, learning activities, and reflection questions help reinforce content and help individuals determine if their schools are meeting regulatory requirements.
-Completion of this self-study guide qualifies individuals to take the NASFAA University credential exam on consumer information.
+Completion of this self-study guide qualifies individuals to take the NASFAA U credential exam on consumer information.

 Available as a PDF only.

 - Definition of consumer information;

 - General notification and disclosure methods; and

 - Availability of employees to disseminate consumer information.

 - Understand the requirements related to each disclosure of information about the institution.

 Lesson 3: Campus Security and Fire Safety